selc college white logo

 Student Responsibilities

-• Students must have valid Study and Work Permits throughout their programs.
+• Maintain valid Study and Work Permits – applicable to international students

 PTIRU Institution Number: 3618